asbru-cm/asbru-cm/doc/Manual/Preferences/KeePassXC.md

 !!! danger "Important"
     This documentation corresponds to Ásbrú 6.2+

-    __This new integration brakes compatibility with stored users and passwords of previous Ásbrú versions__.
+    __This new integration breaks compatibility with stored users and passwords of previous Ásbrú versions__.
     Which means you will have to reconfigure the usernames and passwords fields.
 Or run a helper migration application if available.

     The current integration uses `keepassxc-cli` to access the database, [https://keepassxc.org/](https://keepassxc.org/).